 The Legal Cheek View

-Perk-wise, Bond Dickinson performs solidly rather than spectacularly, with gym discounts and subsidised canteens in some of the offices (be warned that Leeds has no canteen).
+Perk-wise, Bond Dickinson scores a B in our survey.
+There is private healthcare, a decent pension, gym discounts and subsidised canteens in some of the offices (be warned that Leeds has no canteen).
 But the social life is reportedly great fun in some locations, with socials taking place every six weeks.
 Typical nights out include bowling, cricket, crazy golf and pub crawls.